These light and airy chocolate cheesecake bars are the perfect healthy dessert for both chocolate and cheesecake lovers.

 It also works if you want to make them crustless, although they are a little more delicate that way and should probably be eaten with a fork.

 Chocolate Mousse Cheesecake Bars

-- 8 oz coconut butter OR cream cheese, such as tj vegan
+- 8 oz cream cheese or coconut butter

 - 1/2 tsp pure vanilla extract

 - 1/4 cup cocoa powder

 - 1/2 tbsp cornstarch or arrowroot (omit if using coconut butter)